HaoDong0027/Dressage/docs/trajectory-storage-refactor-en.md

 In black-box Agent training, the context window limits what a single model invocation can observe, not the cumulative length of a complete trajectory.
 An Agent can compress or rewrite its history near the context limit and continue interacting.
 Dressage stores these phases as Segments, so one trajectory may correspond to multiple Segments that each approach the context limit.

 Three concepts must be distinguished when discussing trajectory scale.
 A rollout session is a complete interaction that may contain multiple dialogue turns, tool calls, branches, and retries.
 A StepRecord records one model invocation within that session.
 A Segment is a trainable trajectory unit constructed from one or more StepRecords according to a timeline or lineage view; its tokens may be organized using TITO semantics, and its length is bounded by the model context window.
-In the figure, `B` denotes the number of rollout sessions after expansion by samples per prompt.
+In the figure, $`B`$ denotes the number of rollout sessions after expansion by samples per prompt.
 It is determined jointly by the prompt batch size and the number of samples per prompt, and is not equal to the final number of Segments.

 ![The context window bounds an individual Segment, not the total length of a complete trajectory](../assets/trajectory-storage/context-window-segment-expansion.png)

-*Figure 2:* Trajectory $i$ produces $X_i$ Segments.
-The final number of Segments is $\sum_i X_i$, rather than the expanded rollout-session count $B$.
+**Figure 2:** Trajectory $`i`$ produces $`X_i`$ Segments.
+The final number of Segments is $`\sum_i X_i`$, rather than the expanded rollout-session count $`B`$.

-Suppose a batch contains $B$ trajectories and trajectory $i$ contains $X_i$ Segments.
+Suppose a batch contains $`B`$ trajectories and trajectory $`i`$ contains $`X_i`$ Segments.
 The total number of active Segments is:

 ```math
 N_{\mathrm{segment}}